franko/gsl-shell/doc/source/graphics.rst

 .. function:: ibars(f)

-   This function takes an iterator function ``f`` and returns a :class:`path` object that draws many adjacent rectangular boxs correspondings to the points (x, y) returned by the iterator ``f``.
+   This function takes an iterator function ``f`` and returns a :class:`Path` object that draws many adjacent rectangular boxs correspondings to the points (x, y) returned by the iterator ``f``.
 This function simplify the creation of histograms.

    *Example*::